NSW control guideline for public health units

 Actions in the event of a suspected case

-Suspected cases should be notified to the relevant state or territory Public Health Unit (PHU).
+Suspected cases should be notified to the public health unit (PHU).

 When a suspected case has been identified, immediately (within 24 hours):

-• advise the suspected case to follow case exclusions & restrictions until a negative result is received
+• Advise the suspected case to follow case exclusions and restrictions until a negative result is received.

 Actions in the event of a probable or confirmed case

-All probable and confirmed cases should be notified immediately to the relevant state or territory PHU.
+All probable and confirmed cases should be notified immediately to the public health unit.

 When a probable or confirmed case has been identified, immediately (within 24 hours):

-• advise the case to follow case exclusions & restrictions to prevent further disease spread
+• Advise the case to follow case exclusions and restrictions to prevent further disease spread.

 Refer to case management for further details on response times and procedures, treatment and exclusion and restriction guidance.